COVID-19 pandemic: Europe

-The global COVID-19 pandemic arrived in Europe with its first confirmed case in Bordeaux, France, on 24 January 2020, and subsequently spread widely across the continent.
-By 17 March 2020, every country in Europe had confirmed a case, and all have reported at least one death, with the exception of Vatican City.
+The COVID-19 pandemic arrived in Europe with its first confirmed case in Bordeaux, France, on 24 January 2020, and subsequently spread widely across the continent.
+By 17 March 2020, every country in Europe had confirmed a case, and all had reported at least one death, with the exception of Vatican City.
 Italy was the first European nation to experience a major outbreak in early 2020, becoming the first country worldwide to introduce a national lockdown.
-By 13 March 2020, the World Health Organization (WHO) declared Europe the epicentre of the pandemic and it remained so until the WHO announced it had been overtaken by South America on 22 May.
+By 13 March 2020, the WHO declared Europe the epicentre of the pandemic and it remained so until the WHO announced it had been overtaken by South America on 22 May.
 By 18 March 2020, more than 250 million people were in lockdown in Europe.
 Despite deployment of COVID-19 vaccines, Europe became the pandemic's epicentre once again in late 2021.

 The Italian outbreak began on 31 January 2020, when two Chinese tourists tested positive for SARS-CoV-2 in Rome.
 Cases began to rise sharply, which prompted the government to suspend flights to and from China and declare a state of emergency.
-On 22 February 2020, the Council of Ministers announced a new decree-law to contain the outbreak, including quarantining more than 50,000 people in northern Italy.
-On 4 March the Italian government ordered schools and universities closed as Italy reached a hundred deaths.
+On 22 February 2020, the Council of Ministers announced a new decree-law to contain the outbreak, which quarantined more than 50,000 people in northern Italy.
+On 4 March, the Italian government ordered schools and universities closed as Italy reached a hundred deaths.
 Sport was suspended completely for at least one month.
-On 11 March Conte stopped nearly all commercial activity except supermarkets and pharmacies.
-On 19 March Italy overtook China as the country with the most COVID-19-related deaths.
-On 19 April the first wave ebbed, as 7-day deaths declined to 433.
+On 11 March, Italian Prime Minister Giuseppe Conte closed down nearly all commercial activity except supermarkets and pharmacies.
+On 19 April, the first wave ebbed, as 7-day deaths declined to 433.
 On 13 October, the Italian government again issued restrictive rules to contain the second wave.
-On 10 November Italy surpassed 1 million confirmed infections.
+On 10 November, Italy surpassed 1 million confirmed infections.
 On 23 November, it was reported that the second wave of the virus had led some hospitals to stop accepting patients.